 There are two sets of dates available.
 Chosen candidates need to be available for the following periods (for a minimum of 3 or 4 days per week):

-THE THREE MUSKETEERS will run from 2nd August to the 2nd September 2018.
+THE HUNCHBACK OF NOTRE DAME will run from 1st August to the 1st September 2019.

 Whilst on the placement, you will be responsible to our Set Construction Manager Nigel Winder, who will be your mentor.
 You will also be responsible for construction volunteers, who will come support your team on an ad hoc basis.